-SB21-084 County Authority on Roughed-In Roads SB 84 clarifies that counties have the authority to prohibit motor vehicles from travelling on roughed-in roads.
+SB21-084, County Authority on Roughed-In Roads SB 84 clarifies that counties have the authority to prohibit motor vehicles from travelling on roughed-in roads.
 The bill defines "roughed-in roads" as areas of ground that have been cut with the intention of making a roadway but have not been improved enough to qualify as a roadway.
-The bill will be heard on Tuesday, March 9, in the Senate Local Government Committee.
+The bill passed the Senate last week and has been assigned to the House Transportation and Local Government Committee.
 Position: Support Sponsors: Sen. Smallwood, Rep. Gray